Clicky

 PTAC Problem Likely Cause Troubleshooting

-1.Amana PTAC Won’t Turn On Power failure, unpowered compressor, wrong thermostat setting, or dead thermostat batteries Ensure your PTAC has power, turn on the outside compressor, set the thermostat correctly, and replace dead thermostat batteries
+1.Amana PTAC Won’t Turn On Power failure, unpowered compressor, wrong thermostat setting, dead thermostat batteries, device, error code Ensure your PTAC device has power, turn on the outside compressor, set the thermostat correctly, replace dead thermostat batteries, and check for error codes.

-2.Amana PTAC Won’t Blow Air Non-working fan or associated component Replace the fan or associated component if any of them is defective
+2.Amana PTAC Won’t Blow Air Non-working fan or associated component Replace the fan or associated component if any device or error code is defective.

-3.Amana PTAC Not Getting Cold Wrong settings, unpowered compressor, dirty filter or coils, power failure, clogged drain line, defective fan, low refrigerant, or bad compressor or associated component Set the PTAC thermostat in cool mode, power on the outside compressor if it’s off, and clean the filthy filter and coils.
+3.Amana PTAC Not Getting Cold Wrong settings, unpowered compressor, dirty filter or coils, power failure, clogged drain line, defective fan, low refrigerant, bad compressor or associated component, device.
+Set the PTAC device thermostat in cool mode, power on the outside compressor if it’s off, and clean the filthy filter and coils.
 Ensure the unit has power, unblock the drain line, and replace a broken fan.
 Call an expert to deal with the rest

 4.Amana PTAC Won’t Heat Power failure, wrong setting mode, dirty filter, blocked duct, or unpowered compressor Ensure the PTAC has power, set the thermostat on heat mode, clean the dirty filter, unblock the air duct and turn on the compressor if it’s off